-But this would raise questions about whether the sale or license of an intangible, digital blueprint for a part would expose an OEM to strict products liability.22 While not in the context of 3Dprinted products, existing jurisprudence reflects a hesitancy of courts to label digital files, software, and/or intangible thoughts and ideas as "products" for purposes of products liability law.23 However, even the Restatement itself recognizes that there may be exceptions to the traditional requirement that "products" be tangible items.
+However, this also represents a significant departure from the traditional supply chain for pharmaceutical products.
+It also raises questions about whether the sale or license of an intangible, digital blueprint for a medicine would expose the designer or distributor of that blueprint to strict products liability.32 While not in the context of 3D-printed products, existing jurisprudence reflects a hesitancy of courts to label digital files, software, and/or intangible thoughts and ideas as "products" for purposes of products liability law.33 However, even the Restatement itself recognizes that there may be exceptions to the traditional requirement that "products" be tangible items.
 See Restatement (Third) of Torts: Prod.
 Liab. § 19(a) ("[o]ther items . . . are products when the context of their distribution and use is sufficiently analogous to the distribution and use of tangible personal property").
-And this exception may ultimately swallow the rule if additive manufacturing results in the sort of supply-chain reconfiguration that is discussed here.
+And this exception may ultimately swallow the rule if additive manufacturing results in this sort of supply-chain reconfiguration.